Martoko/MonsterMaze/README.md

 ## Building

 Building a standalone executable file is possible for Windows and Mac OS X.
-Linux users are expected to run the ruby files as is.
+Linux users are expected to run the ruby outputted by "rake build_ruby".

-Dependencies
+Runtime dependencies
  - Ruby
  - GOSU

+Build dependencies
+ - Rake
- - Ocra (Building for Windows)
+ - Ocra (Building for Windows only)
- - Rake (Building for Mac OS X)

 #### Windows

-Run "winbuild.bat".
+Run "rake build_win" to build for OS X.

 #### Mac OS X

 Run "rake build_osx" to build for OS X.

+#### Linux

+Run "rake build_ruby" to gather the source code and images in "bin/ruby".